Key Takeaways

 Keep all CDD records, screening results, transaction records, and compliance documents for 7 years.
 Records must be accessible and audit-ready.

-Key difference for conveyancers
+Key distinction for conveyancers

 For individuals